 You might think that owning a solar system would ensure 24/7 access to electric power even when the grid goes down from hurricanes or other disasters or accidents.
 But that’s not the case.
 In those events, you have to rely on a generator or buy a battery backup for your solar system.

 And while the cost of solar panels has dropped more than 70% since 2010, according to the Solar Energy Industries Association, batteries can cost as much as $10,000 to $15,000, including installation, according to Solar United Neighbors.
 “Adding battery storage to a solar array can increase costs so much that the savings seen on utility bills are negligible,” the group’s website warns.

 For those who want the peace of mind and can afford the cost, batteries may be a viable option.
 They work like this: When the sun is shining, your panels produce electricity that you direct to the battery, where it’s stored until you need it.
 Unlike a generator, no fuel is needed.

 Marks, the Florida retiree, opted for a battery.
 She and her husband also own an electric car.
 For them, going green is at least as important as saving money.

 “We’re going to keep trying to reduce that carbon footprint and power ourselves,” she says.

-Susan Jacobson is an editor at The Penny Hoarder.
+Susan Jacobson is a former editor at The Penny Hoarder.